 The lion of liberal causes—a Pulitzer prize winner before his 30th birthday—surveyed the audience.

-“Let’s all petition for a bigger room,” Schlesinger dead-panned, according to a Crimson article from that year.
+“Let’s all petition for a bigger room,” Schlesinger dead-panned, according to a Crimson article

 He spent his life doing just that.

 Until his death two days ago, Schlesinger, a two-time Pulitzer prize winner, author of over two dozen works on American politics and history, and a chief political advisor to John F. Kennedy ’40, moved from one big room to the next, rising from his Thayer dorm to occupy an elite office in the nation’s capitol.

 He died Wednesday night after suffering a heart attack during dinner with his family in Manhattan, N.Y.
 He was 89.